Decoder-only Clustering in Attributed Graphs: Experiments

-Our simulations generate $50$ graph realizations with a varying number of nodes $N$.
-The series length $n = 100$ is used at every node.
 To evaluate performance, the following standard clustering metrics are considered: normalized mutual information (NMI), adjusted Rand index (ARI), accuracy score (ACC), homogeneity (HOM), completeness (COM), and cluster purity (PUR).
-These evaluation metrics require a known truth to measure from; see \cite{emmons2016analysis} and \cite{su2022comprehensive} for additional detail.
-Six competitors, $k$-means, dynamic time warping (DTW) \citep{sakoe2003dtw}, covariate assisted spectral clustering (CASC) \citep{binkiewicz2017casc}, semi-definite programming (SDP) \citep{yan2021sdp}, spectral clustering on network-adjusted covariates (NAC) \citep{hu2024nac}, and spectral clustering on ratios-of-eigenvectors (SCORE) \citep{Jin2015SCORE}, are provided for comparison.
+These evaluation metrics require a known truth to measure from; see \cite{emmons2016analysis} and \cite{su2022comprehensive} for additional details.
+Five competitors, $k$-means, CASC \citep{binkiewicz2017casc}, SDP \citep{yan2021sdp}, NAC \citep{hu2024nac}, and SCORE \citep{Jin2015SCORE}, are provided for comparison.

-The $k$-means and DTW methods only use the series for clustering, while the SCORE method only uses graphical structure.
-The CASC, SDP, and NAC are hybrid methods utilizing both series and graphical structures to cluster nodes, similar to our method.
-Our simulations assess whether integrating both sources of information leads to better clustering than approaches that use the graph or attributes alone.
-Performances between our method and existing hybrid approaches are compared.
-Details of the competitors are provided in the Supplementary Material.
+The $k$-means only use attributes for clustering, while the SCORE method only uses graphical structure.
+The CASC, SDP, and NAC are hybrid methods utilizing both attributes and graphical structures to cluster nodes, similar to our method.
+Our simulations assess whether integrating both sources of information leads to better clustering than approaches that use the graph or attributes alone; then performances against the hybrid approaches are compared.

 Throughout, our method is dubbed GFL.
 The latent dimension is taken as $d=3$, and the two hidden layers of the neural network each contain $32$ neurons.
-The tuning $\lambda$'s are $\{ 0.1, 0.25, 0.5, 0.75, 1.0\}$ and $10\%$ of the series was held out for model selection.
+The tuning $\lambda$'s are $\{ 0.1, 0.25, 0.5, 0.75, 1.0\}$ and $10\%$ of the nodes was held out for model selection.
 For each $\lambda$, $50$ iterations of the ADMM procedure are run and $\gamma=\lambda$ is taken.
-In each ADMM iteration, the neural network is trained using $20$ steps of an Adam optimizer with a learning rate of $10^{-4}$, while $20$ iterations of block coordinate descent are run for group LASSO.
+In each ADMM iteration, the neural network is trained using $20$ steps of an Adam optimizer with a learning rate of $10^{-4}$.
 For Langevin dynamic sampling, we take $\delta=0.4$ and $500$ samples are drawn for each node using $50$ MCMC iterations.
-As the objective function in (\ref{eqn:original_sub_to}) is highly non-convex due to the neural networks and sub-routines requiring MCMC sampling, specifying standard convergence criteria is impractical.
-The algorithm is implemented for a preset number of iterations, as an early stopping strategies to avoid over-fitting, which is commonly used in deep learning.
-The model selection procedure and results for varying latent dimensions as a sensitivity analysis are presented in our Supplementary Material.
+Table \ref{tab:sim2} reports the sample means and standard deviations of the evaluation metrics across $50$ simulations.